 1. Innovate BC Top Regional Start-up Prize

-- No additional documentation required, but must apply for the prize by completing the provided NVBC Prize Checklist.
-The jury will award the prize to the top placing venture located outside of Metro Vancouver.
+- No additional documentation required, but must apply for the prize by completing the provided NVBC Prize Checklist and indicate how you qualify for the prize.
+The jury will award the prize to the venture that is positioned to make a significant regional impact.

 - The venture must be headquartered outside the city of Vancouver, a minimum two hour drive and/or 150Km from the NVBC office located at 1188 W. Georgia St, Vancouver.

 - The recipient will be one of the top 10 or top 25 finalists in the Competition